 Entrepreneurs: Martin Dell’Arciprete

 SmartPlate is a plate that uses photo recognition technology to identify, weigh, and analyze food.
-SmartPlate managed to raise $110 thousand on Kickstarter.
+A successful campaign raised $110 thousand on Kickstarter that shows the great potential of SmartPlate.
 It can calculate the nutritional value of any kind of food that is put on the SmartPlate.

 SmartPlate portion-control formula balances your blood sugar at every meal with a unique fat-to-carbs ratio that helps your cells perform optimally.

-With SmartPlate, tracking your meals is as easy.
+Tracking your meals is as easy with SmartPlate.
 SmartPlate features include: – 10” surface area with three individual sections and scales, designed to prevent “portion distortion” and develop healthy eating habits – Cameras installed within for advanced food recognition delivering 99.9% accuracy in less than a second.

 |$2,500,000 for 10%||NO DEAL||NO SHARK|